bitwarden/passwordless-java/README.md

 ### Examples

-See [Passwordless Java Example](https://github.com/passwordless/passwordless-java-example) for Spring Boot 3 application using this library.
+See [Passwordless Example](examples/spring-boot-3-jdk-17) for Spring Boot 3 application using Java 17 runtime.

 ## Documentation

 For a comprehensive list of examples, check out the [API documentation][api-docs].

 ## Contributing